 The CMSs have exponentially marked themselves in the list of “full-scale marketing suites” as this software alone is capable of managing, optimizing & editing the content along with the user-experience over all the targeted digital touch-points

-But these traditional CMS are limited as they are often prepared for just one platform that is the “web” but when we are living in the world of digital advancements, we can’t forget devices like mobile phones, palm-tops like tablets & smartwatches.
+But these traditional CMS are limited as they are often prepared for just one platform that is the “web” but when we are living in the world of digital advancements, we can’t forget mobile development platforms like mobile phones, palm-tops like tablets & smartwatches.
 Thus, it makes the task of multi-channel presentation a very tedious job.

 3. Headless CMS